 - Authorization of COVID-19 medical devices properly authorized by another (foreign) national regulating authority.

-At the same time, it is explicitly stated that the new regulatory framework could not be applied to medical devices previously authorized medical devices having the license suspended due to the concerns related to compliance with the applicable safety and effectiveness requirements.
-It is also important to mention that the authorization granted under the Interim Order should remain valid only for the initial validity period of 1 year, while the authority reserves the right to extend the period the Interim Order remains effective.
+It is explicitly stated that the new regulatory framework could not be applied to previously authorized medical devices that had its license suspended due to concerns related to compliance with the applicable safety and effectiveness requirements.
+The authority granted under the Interim Order should remain valid only for the initial validity period of 1 year, while the authority reserves the right to extend the period the Interim Order remains effective.
 In such a case, the validity of authorization granted under the Interim Order would be extended also.

 Canadian COVID-19 Medical Device Regulation in Detail